einarhjorleifsson/fishvise/README.md

 ## Fishvise

-This package is in development
+This package is in development.